 The master's oral examination occurs in conjunction with the defense of the master's thesis and thus all of the requirements for the defense of the master's thesis must have been met.
 The master's oral examination should be scheduled for one and a half hours in length; however, the exam is to last no less than sixty minutes or more than ninety minutes.
-During the oral examination, the student is expected to defend the thesis and will be examined over his or her knowledge of research methodology, statistics, and the foundations of clinical psychology (assessment, psychopathology, intervention, ethics and diversity).
-Students are also evaluated in terms of their ability to integrate within each of the core clinical areas (assessment, psychopathology, intervention, ethics and diversity) which also serves as a diagnostic indicator of readiness for the written preliminary examination.
+During the oral examination, the student is expected to defend the thesis and will be examined over their knowledge of research methodology, statistics, and the foundations of clinical psychology (assessment, psychopathology, intervention, ethics and diversity) as they pertain to the thesis.
+Students are also evaluated in terms of their ability to integrate within each of the core clinical areas (assessment, psychopathology, intervention, ethics and diversity) as they pertain to the thesis and which also serves as a diagnostic indicator of readiness for the written preliminary examination.